 - 1 T oregano

-- 1 T dried parsley or 1 tsp fresh parsley
+- 1 t dried parsley or 1 T fresh parsley

 - Add in everything else except the parsley and pasta.
 Combine and bring to a boil.
-Cover and turn down to slow simmer for 20 minutes.
+Cover and turn down to a very slow simmer for 20 minutes.